 Q: Do my users only progress through an experience by "clicking through" (for example in a 3D slideshow-like environment), as opposed to navigating dense layouts of UI controls?

-A: If users do not need to control a lot of UI, Head-gaze and commit offers a learnable option where users do not have to worry about targeting.
+A: If users don't need to control a lot of UI, Head-gaze and commit offers a learnable option where users don't have to worry about targeting.

 Q: Do my users use both HoloLens (1st gen) and HoloLens 2/Windows Mixed Reality immersive headsets (VR)?

-A: Since Head-gaze and commit is the interaction model for HoloLens (1st gen), we recommend that creators who support HoloLens (1st gen) use Head-gaze and commit for any features or modes that users will experience on a HoloLens (1st gen) headset.
-Please see the next section below on Transitioning interaction models for details on making a great experience for multiple HoloLens generations.
+A: Since Head-gaze and commit are the interaction model for HoloLens (1st gen), we recommend that creators who support HoloLens (1st gen) use Head-gaze and commit for any features or modes that users will experience on a HoloLens (1st gen) headset.
+See the next section on Transitioning interaction models for details on making a great experience for multiple HoloLens generations.

 A: Any of the interaction models will work for these users.